fairhill1/tiktak/examples.md

 *(My mind is big system of words and rules.
 I only see many words and make new words.)*

 *(Not good, not bad.
 For me, only exist.
 My path is speak language with you, and learn/teach with you.)*

+### Example 4: Joke - The Bug in the Soup

+Kin go panlok en tal pa panmak:
+"alo! min akpan hav un smalgovit ins!"

+Panmak tal:
+"ne tal! ve tot kinim fut vol un!"

+*(A person goes to a restaurant and says to the cook:
+"Hello!
+My soup has a small animal inside!")*

+*(The cook says:
+"Don't say that!
+Or all people will want one!")*